Elizabeth Montgomery: Personal life

 In 1954, Montgomery married New York City socialite Frederick Gallatin Cammann; the couple divorced less than a year later.
 She was married to Academy Award winning actor Gig Young from 1956 to 1963.
-She married again in 1963 to director-producer William Asher.They had three children: William, Robert and Rebecca.
+She married again in 1963 to director-producer William Asher.
+They had three children: William, Robert and Rebecca.
 The latter two pregnancies were incorporated into Bewitched as Samantha's pregnancies.

-During the eighth year of the show, Montgomery fell in love with director Richard Michaels.
-Their resulting affair led to the end of both of their marriages, as well as the end of the series.
-They moved in together when shooting ended in 1972; the relationship lasted two and a half years.
-It was during that time, in 1973, when Montgomery and Asher divorced.
+Biographer Herbie J. Pilato wrote that Asher was unfaithful to Montgomery throughout their marriage and that Montgomery later had a two-year relationship with Bewitched director Richard Michaels; Montgomery and Asher subsequently divorced in 1974.

 On January 28, 1993, she married actor Robert Foxworth, after living with him for nearly 20 years.
 They remained married until her death in 1995.

-According to author Herbie J Pilato, Montgomery had an affair with Alexander Godunov while she was living with Foxworth but was not yet married to him.
-Godunov was found dead on May 18, 1995, the day Montgomery died, but it is believed that he died several days before Montgomery.

 Throughout the run of Bewitched, many references to Patterson, New York, were made on the series.
 The Putnam County town was the site of the Montgomery homestead, and it was also the place where she spent her childhood summers.
 In later years, her mother lived in the family farmhouse on Cushman Road.